roshan-c/gaLt/README.md

    - "Calculate 15 + 25"
    - "What time is it in Tokyo?"
    - "Tell me a random science fact"
+   - "Generate an image of a red dragon flying over mountains at sunset"

+### Image generation behavior
+- The bot uses `gpt-image-1` under the hood for image creation.
+- One image is generated per user message (duplicate image tool calls are ignored).
+- Output is enforced to `1024x1024` with `quality: low` to control cost.
+- The reply is a single embed containing:
+  - Title
+  - Prompt as a header field
+  - The image itself
+  - A short line: "Here is your image"
+- No download link is included.
+Ensure the bot has the "Attach Files" permission in the channel.

 ## 🔧 Project Structure